rix1337/docker-ripper/README.md

 _You will need to use a purchased license key - or have to wait until an updated image is available.
 Issues regarding this will be closed unanswered._

+You will find the slim image based on the PPA build under the `latest` tag on docker hub.
+A manual build of makemkv can be found unter versioned tags as well.
+It's recommended to use the `latest` image.

 ### Do you offer support?

 _Yes, but only for my [sponsors](https://github.com/sponsors/rix1337).
 Not a sponsor - no support.
 Want to help yourself?
 Fork this repo and try fixing it yourself.
 I will happily review your pull request.
 For more information see [LICENSE.md](https://github.com/rix1337/docker-ripper/blob/master/LICENSE.md)_